 By EVELYN TEH

-Margaret Thatcher is the famous Iron Lady who revolutionizes so much of Britain during one of its worst economic crisis.
+Margaret Thatcher is the famous Iron Lady who revolutionised so much of Britain during one of its worst economic crisis.
 Just a simple search on Google or even by watching the movie The Iron Lady (please watch!) would give you a pretty accurate idea on how this lady became one of the most loved (or hated) icon in Britain.
 I watched the movie on a plane ride, and I thought the equal, if not bigger hero, was her husband, Denis Thatcher.

-From the beginning, he was a huge supporter of her career, financing her campaigns, encouraging her in her down times etc. More than trying to argue for whether man or woman should be in a supportive role, perhaps what is in question is how we can play a supportive role should we be called to it.
+From the beginning, he was a huge supporter of her career, financing her campaigns, encouraging her in her low points, etc. More than trying to argue for whether man or woman should be in a supportive role, perhaps what is in question is how we can play a supportive role should we be called to it.

-It was not as if Denis Thatcher had no career of his own, neither did he sacrifice his career in order to accommodate his wife.
+It was not as if Denis had no career of his own.
+Neither did he sacrifice his career in order to accommodate his wife.
 He did what he did as a businessman, and more than that, he played the role of a supportive husband.

-“No man is an island” – we cannot succeed without the help of others, so how do others succeed without the help of us?
-Bring someone to greater heights rather than bringing them down, be an everyday hero to our everyday heroes.
+“No man is an island” – we cannot succeed without the help of others, so how do others succeed without our help?
+Bring someone to greater heights rather than bringing them down.
+Be an everyday hero to our everyday heroes.